Free Worry Jar Printable for Kids: Managing Big Feelings

 Safe Spaces for Anxious Thoughts

-The combination of a worry jar and worry time creates a safe space for your child to express and process their anxious thoughts in a controlled and contained manner.
-This coping skill empowers them to deal with anxiety and provides a practical step towards managing their emotions.
+The combination of a worry jar and worry time creates a safe space for your child to express and process their anxious thoughts.

 Worry Jar Example: MaeLynn